 Alitalia was taken over by ITA Airways and no longer flies.
-To search for flights similar to Alitalia, click on the ITA Airways logo below or use our search form at the top of the page.
+To search for flights similar to Alitalia, click on the ITA Airways logo above or use our search form at the top of the page.

 Please note that you may continue to see Alitalia liveries on ITA Airways operated flights.